 I have officially been an actual business for 1 year this month and I cannot believe it has flown by.
-I am still getting into the swing of things and perfecting my rhythm, but I am getting there, and feeling more comfortable each session.
+I am still getting into the swing of things and perfecting how my newborn session flows, but I am getting there, and feeling more comfortable each session.
+After almost a year photographing newborns, here’s a look at how a typical newborn session flows when you book a session with me:

 I begin with the baby on the trampoline, which is perfect for capturing close-up images.
 This is where I focus on those tiny, delicate details—little feet, hands, mouth, and eyelashes.
 Parents’ hands are often included in these shots, emphasizing how baby fit in their hands.
 This is my favorite image to capture at every session.
 Especially being a momma myself and now holding a 5 year old and 7 year old.
 Thinking back to how little they were and how time has flown is bittersweet.